Contact Us for a Free Consultation (213) 542-0979

 Strength of the Prosecution's Case

-Now we have a stage set to be able to win the case, to be able to take it to trial and show a jury that the prosecutors do not have the case here.
+Now, we have a stage set to be able to win the case, to be able to take it to trial, and show a jury that the prosecutors do not have the case here.
 Their case doesn't hold water.
 They haven't proved it.
 In fact, something else is going on here that they haven't even considered when they originally investigated this case.

-When you have that type of a backdrop, that type of evidence, now you're in a position to fight the prosecutors and take the case to jury trial and depending on which court you're in, who the prosecutor is, who the judge is, these are all things that your criminal defense attorney is going to assess in determining exactly what your strategy is going to be moving forward with making the decision to do a jury trial and if you do decide to do a jury trial, deciding whether your client testifies and exactly how you're going to attack the prosecutor's case.
+When you have that type of a backdrop, that type of evidence, now you're in a position to fight the prosecutors and take the case to jury trial, and depending on which court you're in, who the prosecutor is, who the judge is, these are all things that your criminal defense attorney is going to assess in determining exactly what your strategy is going to be moving forward with deciding to do a jury trial and if you do decide to do a jury trial, deciding whether your client testifies and exactly how you're going to attack the prosecutor's case.

-If you are being charged with a misdemeanor or a felony you are entitled to a jury trial as California law requires.
+If you are being charged with a misdemeanor or a felony, you are entitled to a jury trial as California law requires.
 The criminal lawyers at the Hedding Law Firm have engaged in numerous jury trials and have seen great results.

 Trial Process in California Criminal Cases